Darrington Ranger District

 Elevation: 6,500 feet

-For intrepid climbers who can navigate, Green Mountain is one of the best-kept secrets; accessible only by the remote Mountain Loop Highway.
-This backcountry route takes you to an old lookout with views of Whitechuck, and hulking Glacier Peak.
-This hike has a lot of mostly exposed slopes.
-Novices: don’t attempt this one.
+Green Mountain is one of the best-kept secrets; accessible only by Suiattle River Road (USFS Road 26) and Green Mountain Road.
+This backcountry trail takes you to a historic lookout with views of Whitechuck, and hulking Glacier Peak.

 Elevation: 1,700 feet, gain of 900 feet during hike